 There is a growing trend for more claims to be brought against Government and other public sector entities including School Boards who are responsible for managing the risks associated with our public education system.
-There are also growing numbers of malpractice suits against medical professionals, which name Health PEI Institutions and employees as defendants.
+There are also growing numbers of malpractice suits against medical professionals, which name Health PEI institutions and employees as defendants.
 Risk Management & Insurance is more vigilant than ever in managing files, which have potential for significant legal costs, before actual litigation.

-Services Provided by Risk Management & Insurance to Government Departments, Crown Corporations, Agencies, Commissions, Health PEI and School Boards/Districts
+Services Provided by Risk Management & Insurance to Government Departments, Crown Corporations, Agencies, Commissions, Health PEI and School Boards.

-- School playground inspections are completed in conjunction with school board maintenance and administration staff. - Coordinate consultant studies on major projects and critical risk-management issues of the day. - Answer frequent inquiries and provide direction to management as it relates to loss control, legal liability issues and current claim files. - Perform risk assessments for specific clients and develop with them in partnership an effective risk-management strategy. - Negotiate settlements of claim files with the general public, or alternatively provide understandable explanations why particular claims will not be paid. - Coordinate seminars and make presentations to clients of Risk Management and Insurance.
-The seminars are designed to target risk exposures/concerns of the client, using practical risk management practices and insurance principles. - Provide consultation services to Procurement Services regarding tenders or RFP's, with recommendations on insurance requirements for vendors and specific language which transfers risk from Government to the service provider. - Facilitation with Health PEI management in negotiating contracts with a broad sector of service providers with an objective to confirm vendors are adequately insured, and the contract language is fair in terms of legal responsibilities. - Review IT contracts and confirm with vendors a Government entity can and will provide insurance coverages as required in the contract, and recommend language which will make the service providers accept legal responsibility for their programs and services. - Support a program where qualified persons meet with families and health care professionals to examine why a particular client had an unfavorable and unexpected experience.
+- Coordinate consultant studies on major projects and critical risk-management issues of the day. - Answer frequent inquiries and provide direction to management as it relates to loss control, legal liability issues and current claim files. - Perform risk assessments for specific clients and develop with them in partnership an effective risk-management strategy. - Negotiate settlements of claim files with the general public, or alternatively provide understandable explanations why particular claims will not be paid. - Coordinate seminars and make presentations to clients of Risk Management and Insurance.

+The seminars are designed to target risk exposures/concerns of the client, using practical risk management practices and insurance principles. - Provide consultation services to Procurement Services regarding tenders or RFPs, with recommendations on insurance requirements for vendors and specific language which transfers risk from Government to the service provider. - Facilitation with Health PEI management in negotiating contracts with a broad spectrum of service providers with an objective to confirm vendors are adequately insured, and the contract language is fair in terms of legal responsibilities. - Review IT contracts and confirm with vendors a Government entity can and will provide insurance coverages as required in the contract, and recommend language which will make the service providers accept legal responsibility for their programs and services. - Support a program where qualified persons meet with families and health care professionals to examine why a particular client had an unfavorable and unexpected experience.
 These disclosures minimize the need for litigation, in order for family members to receive the desired details.